corkyahern/spacexbe/README.md

 If you are reading this file on github use the code format for readability.

     To use the application clone the repositories for frontend and backend: corkyahern/spacexbe (backend) and corkyahern/spacexfe (front end).
 Start up the backend in the Spring Boot root directory with the command 'docker-compose up'.
+You may need to run 'mvn clean package' and 'docker build -t corkyahern662/spacex .' before hand.
     Start the frontend implementation in the angular root dir and use the command 'ng serve'.
 You may need to run 'npm install --save-dev @angular-devkit/build-angular' before hand.
 Open a fresh tab and access http://localhost:4200/register to begin.

 You first need to register a user and then login as that user.
 The application is pretty straight forward you can add rockets and launches associated to a rocket using the 'Add Rocket' form and 'Add Launch' form.
 You can view the rockets and their associated launches by clicking